 I think a large theme of 2018 will be the development of innovative partnership models for distribution.
 We’re right at the tipping point where classical life sciences will collaborate with digital health more deeply.
 This has been talked about extensively, but in-practice has not been demonstrated extensively.
 The maturity of select digital health companies will combine with cultural and strategy changes in large life sciences companies to create new, innovative offerings.

 We’ll be keeping an eye on these predictions and look forward to reporting on how the digital health customer base evolves in the years to come.

 We are extremely excited to share our new and improved Digital Health Funding Database!
 As you review our new insights and explore the database, please share your feedback and comments at email@example.com.
 We hope you’re as jazzed about the new product as we are!

-To access both the 2017 year end funding report and our updated Digital Health Funding Database (with robust information on every venture-backed digital health company and deal), subscribe to Rock Health research.
+For ongoing access to our updated Digital Health Funding Database (with robust information on every venture-backed digital health company and deal), become a Rock Health partner.